visgl/deck.gl/_posts/2017-03-31-introducing-deckgl-v4.md

 deck.gl v3 came with essentially a single example that was interleaved with the complicated build scripts and extensive package dependencies of the main library.
 This has been called out by many entry-level users, so the deck.gl team decide to provide multiple stand-alone examples with minimal configuration files.
 These examples should jump start the learning process on deck.gl and intrigued users can easily copy them out and bootstrapping their own app from them.
 These examples are located in the **example** folder in deck.gl's main repository.

+## Interoperability Examples

+To leverage your knowledge in data visualization with the tools you are familiar with, we also provide examples to demonstrate the interoperability between deck.gl and regular SVG-based visualizations.
+That is, you can use for example the modularized d3-* utilities for layout calculation, and have deck.gl take care of the rendering, so there is no heavy DOM manipulations and you get GPU-accelerated rendering of up to millions of elements for free.

 ## What’s Next?

 Deck.gl v4 is an important milestone for us, but what's next?
 We have many ideas on how to move deck.gl forward and we would like to provide a bit more information on some of them.

 ### More layers

 Layers are where the most of the users start using deck.gl.
-We plan to add more layers, both in the geospatial area and the infovis area in the future releases of deck.gl.
+We plan to add more layers, both in the geospatial area and the InfoVis area in the future releases of deck.gl.
 We also encourages all deck.gl users and developers to consider submitting your fancy new layers to deck.gl through PR.
 If they actually help address some common questions and accomplish some common tasks in any areas of data visualization, they might end up being in the core layers catalog of deck.gl in next release!

 ### Text rendering support